Facts About Abrin

 - For more information about cleaning your body and disposing of your clothes after a chemical release, see “Chemical Agents: Facts About Personal Cleaning and Disposal of Contaminated Clothing.”

-- If someone has ingested abrin, do not induce vomiting or give fluids to drink.
+- If someone has swallowed abrin, do not induce vomiting or give fluids to drink.

 How you can get more information about abrin